COMP2160-Game-Development/Prac-13a/README.md

 ![An image of the Probuilder package in the Unity Registry.](images/week12_probuilder.png)

 Use ProBuilder to create a space with a couple of rooms connected by open doorways.
 Don’t overthink this – we are simply using it to learn how NavMeshes work.
+Make sure any objects you create with Probuilder are children of the "World" object, so we can treat it as one piece of geometry.

 The project contains a Player object with a simple script to move to any location you click on the ground plane, using Transform.
 Read through this script and make sure you understand how it works.